rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: I think it would be pretty nice.
 But yeah, that's the only refactoring that's on my radar.
 I'm totally interested in refactorings.
 But I've been in this document so much that I'm resistant to do any more significant refactorings.

-AWB: I can unerstand what you say about the IDL for properties.
+AWB: I can understand what you say about the IDL for properties.
 But I'm wondering about the other major place where there are prose descriptions for built-ins are on the arguments.
 It's not clear what you could say about arguments other than "we call the first argument X".

 BT: WebIDL has the capability to describe function parameters.
-It goes further to say that if you define your function as taking in a number that implies that there's a coersion done to number.
+It goes further to say that if you define your function as taking in a number that implies that there's a coercion done to number.
 I'm not going to include this in the MVP.
 I don't want the syntax to describe the shape of a function.
 I would leave that to editorial conventions and prose.
 The automatic coercions...
 I have two minds of it.
 There's an issue raised in 402 where it says do all your coercions at the top, and the Ecma standard says do all coercions when you need them.

 YK: The ECMAScript way is more natural.